danielatrivella/NP3_MS_Workflow/README.md

 - - - -

-# Current Version 1.3.2
+# Current Version 1.4.0

 - NEW features:

+  - (1.4.0) Added experimental identification against GNPS2 libraries offline!
+The **setup** command must be executed again for changes to make effect and the conda environment was updated.
+      - A new command was implemented, called **gnps_library_search**, which is capable of executing the GNPS2 Library Search workflow with some minor adaptations and full integration with the NP³ results and reports.
+      - The ALL\_GNPS\_NO\_PROPOGATED library (all LC data present in GNPS2) is retrieved locally (**setup** command) and its annotations were previous enriched on April 2026 (no internet connection is needed).
+      - This routine was also automated in the **run** command as step 6.1, which automatically identifies the result against GNPS2 experimental data.
   - (1.3.2) Bug fix in the **join_jobs** command in Step 7 when integrating the IVAMNs from the original jobs.
 Some invalid annotations of the joined IVAMN were being kept with an empty string in the annotation type, leading to errors in the following steps or further joins.
   - (1.3.1) The command **gnps_result** had its behaviour modified to only accept identifications from the clean MGF to join to the clean table (which also works for the join_jobs results).
 The older behavior could lead to wrong joins when using a join\_jobs result.
 For identifications from GNPS2, only the top 1 result is used.
 The GNPS identifications result of the test suite were updated.
       - In the chemical report, the PCA plot for the UNPDxGNPS data now uses the default style and labels naming.
 In the chemical statistics table, added the number of [M+H]⁺ with beds included, which is equal to the number of nodes of the SSMN protonated.
   - (1.3.0) A new command called **pca_plot** was implemented to create a PCA using the NP³ reference chemical space (UNPD+DrugBank+Allosteric datasets).
 The NP³ and other external tables may be used to create a new PCA in the NP³ chemical space.
       - Now the PCA creation in the final reports procedure removes any blanks or beds before plotting; and also creates a PCA plot with only the putative protonated m/z.
       - Bug fix in the join_jobs command, Step 7 to join IVAMNs (fixed the removal of invalid connections).
       - In the **test** command, added a new output_path parameter to allow running and storing the NP³ test results in a different folder (not in the repository folder).
-  - (1.2.2) The command **join_jobs** was updated with incremental clustering approaches to guarantee that the msclusterIDs from the reference job are maintained throughout consecutive executions (see documentation).
-      - A final report was implemented and the conda environment was updated with new dependencies.
-The **setup** command must be executed again for this new version after updating the conda environment.
-      - The **gnps_result** command have one new mandatory parameter called job_output_path and one new optional parameter equal to the metadata table path.
-  - (1.2.1) The quantification grouping is now performed by the *corr* command (Step 9) and before every biocorrelation computation.
-This allows adding extra groupings to a job a posteriori its processing.
-Useful to add groups to a joined job.
-  - (1.2.0) A new command called **join_jobs** was created!
-The *join_jobs* command is used to join NP³ jobs (results of the *run* or the *join_jobs* commands) into a single united job.

 - - - -